cvignac/MiDi/README.md

 Once the dataset file is written, the code in main.py can be adapted to handle the new dataset, and a new file can be added in `configs/dataset`.

+## Use OpenBabel for baseline results

+- In this work, we use Open Babel GUI for bond prediction.
+- Install OpenBabel that corresponds to the machine you have.
+You can download it using the following [link](https://openbabel.org/wiki/Category:Installation).
+- For the input format, you need to choose "xyz -- XYZ cartesian coordinates format".
+- For the output format, you need to choose "sdf -- MDL MOL format".
+- In the additional instructions window, write the word "end" in the section "Add or replace molecule title".
+- Choose all the xyz files you want to do the bond prediction for in the input section
+- Choose the directory where you want to save the output file, then click on Convert.
+- You can then use the function `open_babel_preprocess` in `midi/analysis/baselines_evaluation`.
+  This function converts the molecules into the Molecule class object and append them into the all_mols list.

 ## Cite this paper